Vaniko1/Python-Quiz-1---Vaniko-Nozadze/README.md

 ## Ship Battle - Python game

-- This is a game for 2 player.
+- This is a game for 2 players.
 - players must deploy their ships to start the fight!
 - Wins the one who survives!!!